Basics of crawling and indexing

 Therefore all the pages of a site may not be crawled.
-The number of pages crawled per domain is called crawl budget.
-Crawling all the pages of sites also make them slow by sending HTTP requests and downloading the content of the pages.
+The number of pages crawled per domain is called the crawl budget.
+Crawling all the pages of sites also makes them slow by sending HTTP requests and downloading the content of the pages.

-Search engines always look for fresh and unique content so updating pages with new texts, videos, images etc.can help in frequent crawling.
+Search engines always look for fresh and unique content so updating pages with new texts, videos, images, etc. help in frequent crawling.

 The more external links from credible and authentic sites give positive signals for the quality content on your site.
 Earning backlinks with white hat practices in an ethical manner will improve both crawling and ranking.

 Incorporating a good and trusted site’s links of other sites in your content will increase the relevancy of the content.
 Include links according to the need in a contextual manner.